florianmarkusse/FLOS/articles/dynamic-array/article.md

 First, I will describe the _copy_ variant of dynamic arrays in a little more detail.
 Thereafter follows the different implementation I am describing.
-After that, a comparison of both these variants in terms of performance is done on my host machine.
-Lastly, I will showcase these same results in my own (very bare-bones) kernel and put it head-to-head against Ubuntu.
+After that, a comparison of both these variants in terms of performance is done on my host machine on both Linux and my own OS, FLOS.
+Lastly, I will discuss some common concerns with my implementation and assuage those to the best of my abilities.

-## The _copy_ variant
+## The _copy_ Variant

 This variant is so ubiquitous that I only want to highlight how this implementation resizes when the initial container's size becomes too small to